vickmuir/Backup/evault-backup-faq.md

 ## **What happens when the EVault capacity is exceeded?**

 You can still save and retrieve your backups even if you reached the limit of the capacity that you purchased previously.
-Please note that you're going to be charged extra for every additional GB used.
+However, please note that there is going to be an extra charge for every additional GB used in the billing statement.